 - 1. The "7-day (and weekly) average", other than for E. coli bacteria, fecal coliform bacteria, and total coliform bacteria, is the arithmetic average of all samples collected during a consecutive 7-day period or calendar week, whichever is applicable.
 Geometric means shall be calculated for E. coli bacteria, fecal coliform bacteria, and total coliform bacteria.
 The 7-day and weekly averages are applicable only to those effluent characteristics for which there are 7-day average effluent limitations.
 The calendar week, which begins on Sunday and ends on Saturday, shall be used for purposes of reporting self-monitoring data on discharge monitoring report forms.
 Weekly averages shall be calculated for all calendar weeks with Saturdays in the month.
 If a calendar week overlaps two months (i.e., the Sunday is in one month and the Saturday in the following month), the weekly average calculated for that calendar week shall be included in the data for the month that contains Saturday. - 2.
 The "30-day (and monthly) average," other than for E. coli bacteria, fecal coliform bacteria and total coliform bacteria, is the arithmetic average of all samples collected during a consecutive 30-day period or calendar month, whichever is applicable.
 Geometric means shall be calculated for E. coli bacteria, fecal coliform bacteria and total coliform bacteria.
-The calendar month shall be used for purposes of reporting self-monitoring data on discharge monitoring report forms. - 3.
+The calendar month shall be used for purposes of reporting selfmonitoring data on discharge monitoring report forms. - 3.
 "Act," means the Utah Water Quality Act. - 4.
 "Acute toxicity" occurs when 50 percent or more mortality is observed for either test species at any effluent concentration (lethal concentration or "LC50"). - 5.
-"Annual Loading Cap" is the highest allowable phosphorus loading discharged over a calendar year, calculated as the sum of all the monthly loading discharges measured during a calendar year divided by the number of monthly discharges measured during that year. - 6.
-"Bypass," means the diversion of waste streams from any portion of a treatment facility. - 7.
-"Chronic toxicity" occurs when the $IC{25} > 90\%$ effluent (Summer), >79% effluent (Fall), >74% effluent (Winter) and >92% effluent (Spring).
-The % effluent is the concentration of the effluent in the receiving water, at the end of the mixing zone expressed as per cent effluent. - 8.
-"IC25" is the concentration of toxicant (given in % effluent) that would cause a 25% reduction in mean young per female, or a 25% reduction in overall growth for the test population. - 9.
+"Bypass," means the diversion of waste streams from any portion of a treatment facility. - 6.
+"Chronic toxicity" occurs when the IC25< XX% effluent.
+The XX% effluent is the concentration of the effluent in the receiving water, at the end of the mixing zone expressed as per cent effluent. - 7.
+"IC25" is the concentration of toxicant (given in % effluent) that would cause a 25% reduction in mean young per female, or a 25% reduction in overall growth for the test population. - 8.
 "Composite Samples" shall be flow proportioned.
 The composite sample shall, as a minimum, contain at least four (4) samples collected over the compositing period.
 Unless otherwise specified, the time between the collection of the first sample and the last sample shall not be less than six (6) hours nor more than 24 hours.
-Acceptable methods for preparation of composite samples are as follows:
+Acceptable methods for preparation of composite samples are as follows: - a.
+Constant time interval between samples, sample volume proportional to flow rate at time of sampling;

-PART VIII DISCHARGE PERMIT NO. UT0021920
+PART VIII DISCHARGE PERMIT NO. UT0024686 Definitions